ferone/TransformersPriceCalculator/README.md

 ## Usage
 The model requires inputs of transformer specifications to predict price.
 See example in `notebooks/example_usage.ipynb`.

-How it works:
+## How it works

-Transformer Price Calculator Overview
+### Transformer Price Calculator Overview

 This is a machine learning-based calculator for electrical transformer prices.
-Let me provide a brief overview of the built:
+Let me provide a brief overview of what's been built:

-A - Data Generation and Model Training
+#### A - Data Generation and Model Training
 ---------------------------------------

 1. Synthetic Data Generation: The system creates realistic transformer data with parameters like power ratings, voltage levels, material weights, and other specifications.